top of page

 I enjoy offering trauma-informed care for adults who are navigating bicultural expectations, identity struggles, and trust wounds, particularly those shaped by intergenerational trauma and systemic oppression.
 I am passionate about supporting children and their caregivers in fostering strong, healthy relationships and developing effective coping strategies.
 I strive to create a safe and supportive space where children and caregivers feel heard, understood, and empowered.
 Working individually and collaboratively, I help families navigate challenges, strengthen communication, and build resilience.

-I use an integrative, client-centred approach rooted in trauma-informed and social justice-oriented care.
-Drawing from Narrative Therapy, Cognitive Behavioural Therapy (CBT), and Acceptance and Commitment Therapy (ACT), I tailor sessions to meet your unique needs.
-Therapy with me is not about "fixing" yourself—it's about reclaiming your story and stepping into a space of self-compassion and agency.
+I use an integrative, client-centred approach grounded in trauma-informed and social-justice–oriented care.
+Drawing from Narrative Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and other evidence-informed modalities, I tailor each session to meet your unique needs and circumstances.